 You can use 0-100 charts to practice counting and ‘counting on’ from numbers other than 1.

-You can also practice counting by twos, fives, tens, etc. (skip-counting).1
+You can also practice counting by twos, fives, tens, etc. (skip-counting)2.

 Specific numbers

-You can have your learner point to a specific number, such as “point to 9”.
+You can have your child point to a specific number, such as “point to 9”.
 Or they can put a counter (such as a small eraser) or piece of tape on that number.
-If your learner already knows how to color inside the lines (or use dot markers only on a specific spot) they could also color the number.
+If your learner already knows how to color inside the lines (or how to use dot markers only on a specific spot), they could also color the number.

-You can also put counters or tape on specific numbers and ask your learner which number hides underneath – for instance, the blue heart counter in the image above ‘hides’ number 2.
-The learner can say the number and then check by himself or herself whether the answer is correct. see also e.g. 2
+You can also put counters or tape on specific numbers and ask your learner which number hides underneath.
+The learner can say the number and then check by him- or herself whether the answer is correct.3

 For those children who can already write (or can use number stamps with sufficient precision), you can also have them write or stamp in missing numbers.
-There are lots of printables for that.1,2 You can also tape little pieces of paper onto a laminated 100-chart for the students to write on, then have them check underneath.
+5 You can also tape little pieces of paper onto a laminated 100-chart for the students to write on, then have them check underneath.

 Addition and subtraction